Here you can find common application settings. To open the application settings, go to the Workflow tab / Settings.

 Alignment precision Choose Draft for the fast estimation of camera poses with lower precision or High for the highest precision.

-Select components If alignment resulted in more than one component, you can choose here which components will be processed further: all components / the greatest one / with at least 25% images / stop if more components.
+Select components If alignment resulted in more than one component, you can choose here which components will be processed further: all components/the greatest one/with at least 25% images/stop if more components.

-Reconstruction mode Choose Preview for fast reconstruction with low detail, Normal for the sufficiently detailed reconstruction or High for the maximal resolution but with higher computation time.
+Reconstruction mode Choose Preview for fast reconstruction with low detail, Normal for the sufficiently detailed reconstruction or, High for the maximal resolution but with higher computation time.

 Colors and texturing Choose how to colorize the model: White-color scheme for not calculating colors; per-vertex color for faster computations (suitable for denser models); textures for more realistic textures but with higher computation time; or both vertex colors and textures.